-To manage your customers in Voucherify (add/edit a customer, import and export data or create segments), open a Customer section in the Dashboard.
+To manage your customers in Voucherify (add/edit a customer, import and export data or create segments), open the Dashboard's Customer section.

 As you can see, creating a segment is always a three-step process.

 The first section tells Voucherify the segment's name and type.
 There are two segment types to choose from:

 |A static segment never updates its customer list after it's made.
 While creating a static segment, you can manually group customers into a segment, and the future addition of new customers won't be possible.
 The static segment doesn't change after it was created.||An auto-update segment gathers customers who meet its criteria up-to-date, not only at the moment of creating the segment.
 Auto-update segments are dynamic and change with your audience activity.
 This option is set by default.|

 If you want to create a static segment, add a segment name, and go straight to the customers' list.
 Mark the checkboxes next to the customers who you want to group into the segment.